JLeonn/Hash-Cracker/README.md

 # Hash-Cracker

-Hash Cracker is a GUI application used to Crack .HASH files, written in VB.net.
+Hash Cracker is a GUI application used to Crack .HASH files.

-Supported Cracking Methods:
+Supported Cracking Methods: Brute Force, Dictionary
-  Brute Force
-  Dictionary